Machine Learning and Digital Marketing

 What is Machine Learning?

 Artificial Intelligence (AI) and Machine Learning (ML) have been all the rage these last few years.
 While sometimes used interchangeably, Machine Learning is a subset of artificial intelligence that focuses on using computer algorithms to automatically improve through experience.

 What does this mean in layman’s terms?
-Essentially, machine learning algorithms use a sample set of base data to make decisions or predictions without ever explicitly being told to do so.
+Essentially, ML algorithms use a sample set of base data to make decisions or predictions without ever explicitly being told to do so.

 AI and Machine Learning in Digital Marketing